tejashree1modak/TM_Putnam_Lab_Notebook/_posts/2020-08-04-SNP_filtering_ddr_clusters.md

          0.11           0.12           0.13           0.14            0.15           0.16           0.17           0.18
                                                        % of missing data

-The 85% cutoff would be 0.163843
+The 85% cutoff would be 0.163791
 Would you like to set a different cutoff, yes or no yes
 Please enter new cutoff
-0.175
+0.18
-All individuals with more than 17.5% missing data will be removed.
+All individuals with more than 18.0% missing data will be removed.

+After filtering, kept 22 out of 22 Individuals Outputting VCF file...
+After filtering, kept 126539 out of a possible 126539 Sites

-mawk '$5 > 0.175' raw.g5mac3dplm.imiss | cut -f1 | less
+mawk '$5 > 0.18' raw.g5mac3dplm.imiss | cut -f1 | less

 INDV

-After filtering, kept 22 out of 22 Individuals Outputting VCF file...
-After filtering, kept 126566 out of a possible 126566 Sites

 ```